Advertising Your Books - Part One: BookBub Ads

 If you are exclusive to Kindle, Amazon ads might work better for you than the author who has their books available across a wide variety of ebook platforms.
 WHY?
 Because with Kindle exclusivity your book is available to Kindle Unlimited subscribers as part of their unlimited page reads each month.
 However, if your book is available widely on other platforms such as Kobo, iBooks, or Nook, your advertising on BookBub and Facebook can be targeted to readers who have identified which platform they use.

 In this three part series, I will look at BookBub, Facebook, and Amazon advertising.
 (To jump to Part Two on Facebook Ads click HERE.)
 Today, we start with BookBub, which has two advertising options: Deals of the Day or Paid Ads.

 DEALS OF THE DAY/FEATURED DEALS

 Deals of the Day are featured deals where (if accepted) your book wins a coveted position in the BookBub email which is sent out to millions of readers each day.
 You pay for this placement, but you will likely have thousands of downloads.
 Most of the time you will be offering your book for a lower (sale) price as you’re competing with other books that are on sale or free.

 There’s a deal-of-the-day price grid which shows the varying costs by genre/book category and price point, so you can see how much your placement will cost you depending on the price you choose for your book during the featured deal date(s).
 This grid also gives you the number of downloads (for free books) or purchases you can expect for each genre.
 You can see the whole grid here: https://www.bookbub.com/partners/pricing

-First, however, you must set up your author profile on BookBub and add your book information.
+First, however, you must set up your author profile/partner account on BookBub and add your book information.
 (I'm providing links to tutorials on how set up this partner account HERE and HERE.)
 Then, you can submit the request for a BookBub Deal (of the Day).
 Here’s a general list of how those work: https://www.bookbub.com/partners/how-it-works

 And here are the tips that BookBub gives for maximizing your chances to get a featured deal: https://insights.bookbub.com/tips-on-optimizing-your-submission-for-a-bookbub-featured-deal/